phalcon-orphanage/docs/en/dispatcher.md

 <a name='getting-parameters'></a>
 ## Getting Parameters
-When a route provides named parameters you can receive them in a controller, a view or any other component that extends `Phalcon\Di\Injectable`.
+When a route provides named parameters you can receive them in a controller, a view or any other component that extends [Phalcon\Di\Injectable](api/Phalcon_Di_Injectable).

 ```php
 <?php